semgrep/semgrep-docs/docs/deployment/core-deployment.md

 These steps are covered in the section Enterprise and large teams.

 Team size isn't necessarily indicative of deployment needs.
-Features for large teams can be deployed to smaller teams, too, and are available on the Semgrep Team Tier.
+Features for large teams can be deployed for smaller teams, too, and are available on the Semgrep Team Tier.

 #### Additional deployment features